 Practice and consolidation play a central role.
 Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts.

-Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention or extension.
+Teachers use precise questioning in class to test declarative, procedural and conditional knowledge and assess children regularly to identify those requiring intervention or extension.